 “You…You shot him…” she said in stark, audible surprise.

 “It was either him or me,” said Pendleton grimly.

 A light speared down from above and lanced through the old man.

-Pendleton watched in morbid fascination as the bullets he’d just put in this disgusting old man popped out of the bum to roll across the pavement, and then the old homeless man was babyfied, shrunk down to yet another mewling babe.
+Pendleton watched in morbid fascination as the bullets he’d just put in this disgusting old man popped out of the wino to roll across the pavement, and then the old homeless man was babified, shrunk down to yet another mewling babe.
 He was gone a second after that, sucked up into the light to phase through the ceiling, onward and upward to…wherever, who knew.